 Because this list of kids yoga poses was the most popular post of 2013, I am going to provide more posts about basic yoga poses in 2014.
 Stay tuned for more yoga pose images, descriptions, and sequences this year.

-To find out about other yoga tips and thematic yoga sequences, join our weekly Kids Yoga Stories newsletter by adding your name and e-mail address in the box at the top of the page!
+To find out about other yoga tips and thematic yoga sequences, join our weekly Kids Yoga Stories newsletter by adding your name and email to the box at the top of the page.